- Garden / Landscaping / Patio — 227

 by Guest on May 14, 2012

-- When you are ready to invest in a furniture set, don’t rush off to the nearest showroom just yet.
-Seek out a local thrift store or flea market in order to sneak a peek at refurbished furniture such as a bed, kitchen table, or writing desk.
-A recycled piece of furniture can turn into an easy DIY project with an end result that you couldn’t feel more proud of!
+- When you are ready to invest in a furniture set, don"t rush off to the nearest showroom just yet.
+Seek out a local thrift store or flea market to sneak a peek at refurbished furniture such as a bed, kitchen table, or writing desk.
+A recycled piece of furniture can turn into an easy DIY project with a result that you couldn't feel more proud of!
 From here, you can sand down any rough surfaces of a wood headboard or side table and apply an eco-friendly faux-finish or stain to transform the overall look in minutes.

 Most Recent Articles

 - Jun 1, 2020 A Short Guide to Transforming Your Lawn to Lush Green by James Cummings

 - Apr 5, 2020 Eco-Friendly Building Materials to Consider Before You Remodel by Guest